MathsMarshall/NLA-Project-2023.-Team-007/README.md

 In each function we implemented, we have included a documentation for the user to know what type of matrices each function accepts as an input.
 We have also enabled the functions to give error where necessary as a guide to the user to edit the function inputs.

 For the numerical analysis, we do both a stability check and speed check.
 For the speed test, we compare algortihm 3 to algorithm 1 and for the stability test we compare algorithm 3 to algorithm 2.
 For speed test we use the time module in Python, and for the stability test, we generate a random matrix with a given condition number, and we do relative loss of orthogonality check, as defined in the paper, but we use spectral norm, whereas Frobenius norm was used in the paper.

+Team Memeber Contribution
+Holdings Ogon -  Implemented algoriuthm 1 and helped with writing the condtion_number function Joshua Udobang -  Did the plot graphing and observed the emprical results Nwachukwu Mmesomachi - Implemented Algorithm 3 and verified the mathematical correctness.
+Wrote the README file Okechukwu Okeke - Implemented algorithm 2 and modularised the code